-Lesson 1.
-Stay customer focused.
+Lesson 2.
+Stay customer focused

 Firms lost sight of their customers in the period before the last recession when they had little appreciation for their customers and their needs.
-I can’t vouch for what their leadership were doing, but the message reaching middle managers, who operate where the rubber meets the road, was the numbers matter, not customers.
+I can’t vouch for what the leaders of top companies were doing, but the message reaching middle managers, who operate where the rubber meets the road, was that numbers matter, not customers.
 For instance, I stop letting Walmart folks guest lecture in my classes because they said they did all their buying based on the numbers, ie. prior sales volume.
-And the numbers that mattered were ROI oriented and focused on creating shareholder wealth rather than meeting customer needs.
+And the numbers that mattered were ROI-oriented and focused on creating shareholder wealth rather than meeting customer needs.
 In fact, many thought I was crazy (and told me so frequently) because I preached a customer focus.

 On the face of it, shareholder value is the dumbest idea in the world

-Lesson 2.
-The nature of competition has changed.
+Lesson 3.
+The nature of competition changed

-Porter’s Five Forces Model of competition was developed before the economic crisis, but the economic crisis has reinforced the plethora of competitors faced by companies.
+Porter’s Five Forces Model of competition was developed before the economic crisis, but the economic crisis reinforced the plethora of competitors faced by companies.

-The economic crisis has also emphasized the need for competitive advantage.
+The economic crisis also emphasized the need for competitive advantage.
 Competitive advantage was always important, but in the current economic climate, where competitors are cutting marketing expenses and R&D, the opportunity to capture competitive advantage is alluring.
 That’s especially true in this economic crisis.
 Firms cutting expenses too carelessly are leaving themselves open to attack and weakening their chances of recovery when the economy turns around.
 A marketing strategy should focus on leverage rather than reduction.

-Lesson 3.
-Don’t lose your employees.
+Lesson 4.
+Don’t lose your employees

 Another bad area to cut costs is among employees.
-Losing valuable talent at this stage, when they are relatively inexpensive, is both costly today in terms of limiting your ability to implement successful marketing strategy, and in the future when you’ll pay a lot more to attract talent away from competitors.
+Losing valuable talent at this stage, when they are relatively inexpensive, is both costly today in terms of limiting your ability to implement a successful marketing strategy, and in the future when you’ll pay a lot more to attract talent away from competitors.
 Settling for mediocre employees means you’re not achieving optimal customer service (lowing customer satisfaction and brand image), you’re not creating innovative products and ideas, and you’re not building, but demolishing.

-I know what you’re saying, how am I supposed to implement these suggestions.
-My sales are down, I can’t borrow money with the tight credit marketing, IPO’s are an extremely bad idea in this economy, so where does the money come from to do what you’re suggesting.
+I know what you’re saying, how am I supposed to implement these suggestions?
+My sales are down; I can’t borrow money with the tight credit marketing, IPOs are an extremely bad idea in this economy, so where does the money come from to do what you’re suggesting?

 2. Borrow from employees.
 They have a vested interest in the success of your business.
 Instead of raises, give them profit sharing (serious profit sharing, not a token at the end) and tie shares to performance, not seniority.
-Sell employees stock to raise funds.

 3. Work with suppliers to reduce costs through supply chain strategies such as single-sourcing, logistic efficiency, economic order quantities, etc.